graphite-project/graphite-web/docs/tools.rst

 SqlToGraphite
 -------------
-`SqlToGraphite`_ is an agent for windows to collect metrics using plugins (WMI, SQL Server, Oracle) by polling an endpoint with a SQL query and pushing the results into graphite.
+`SqlToGraphite`_ is an agent for windows written in .net to collect metrics using plugins (WMI, SQL Server, Oracle) by polling an endpoint with a SQL query and pushing the results into graphite.

 statsd